airo-ugent/airo-mono/airo-dataset-tools/README.md

 The format above could be used with any coordinate system.
 At AIRO we use right-handed coordinate systems exclusively.
 The **Z-axis** generally means the **"up"** direction, _except for cameras._
+The X-axis convention is more object-specific, and will be explained below.
 The Y-axis should be used to complete the right-handed coordinate system (e.g. through `np.cross(Z, X)`).

 > :information_source: See the docstring of the `Camera` class in the `airo-camera-toolkit` package for the convention used for cameras.